 Adam Witwer oversees the Publishing Services division at O’Reilly Media.
 He manages print, ebook/digital development, video production, and manufacturing.

 Adam managed the O’Reilly production department’s transition to an XML-based workflow.
 In the process, he became an expert in the challenges of publishing to multiple sources and formats from a single source.
 He now focuses on ebook development at O’Reilly and thinking about the next generation of books.

-After ten year with ProQuest he moved to Ingram Digital in 2007 where he was responsible for working with primarily academic and STM publishers that are moving in to the digital space.
-In this capacity he worked closely with the Coutts, MyiLibrary and Lightning Source teams to maximize the reach of content in the ever-changing digital...
+After ten years with ProQuest, he moved to Ingram Digital in 2007 where he was responsible for working with primarily academic and STM eBook publishers that are moving in to the digital space.
+In this capacity he also worked closely with the Coutts, MyiLibrary and Lightning Source teams to maximize the reach of content in the ever-changing...
 Read More.

 Dru Zuretti has been with Copyright Clearance Center since December of 1997, and has served in a variety of customer facing roles, including management of the Customer Relations Group.
 In her current position, Dru travels extensively throughout the United States, and visits many college and university campuses, businesses, consortia and corporations, at their request.
 She also has been a presenter on copyright issues for a variety of national conferences including the National Association of College Stores (NACS) at ConTEXT and CAMEX, the Medical Library Association (MLA) Annual Conference, the Special Library Association (SLA) Annual Conference, Big Ten Printing and Copyright Conference, Print Image International, the Association of College and University Printers, Society of Technical Communication (STC), and Text & Academic Authors Association (TAA).
 Dru...
 Read More.